 I am not a conspiracy theorist.
 I was when I was younger and more impressionable.
 But as I’ve grown older, I’ve learned two immutable facts of life.
 First, people in power aren’t that bright.
 Oh, they can be book smart and even cunning.
 They can be crafty.
 But inevitably they are not smart enough to outwit everyone.
 The mad genius who outsmarts the world is a Hollywood creation.
 And even if he did exist, conspiracies involve a lot of people.
 The more people they involve, the more likely it is that they will involve someone stupid who blows the whole thing.

 Second, human beings are defined by their inability to shut up.
 People are simply terrible at keeping secrets.
 They want to talk; they need to talk.
 So if a conspiracy actually existed, we’d have constant leaks and first-hand information.
-And the bigger the conspiracy, the more likely it would involve someone who just kept his trap shut.
+And the bigger the conspiracy, the more likely it would involve someone who just could not keep his trap shut.
 Think about how difficult it is to keep a surprise baby shower quiet; now imagine trying to keep people from talking about alien bodies at Roswell.

 (The latter was partially informed by Dave Barry who said he knew the Roswell conspiracy was garbage because, were it true, we’d have constant leaks and Congressional arguments about whose district the dead alien storage facility would be built in.)